matsubo/shut_up_assets/README.md

 ## Usage

-Simply installing Quiet Assets will suppress the log messages automatically.
+Simply installing ShutUp Assets will suppress the log messages automatically.
 However, if you wish to temporarily re-enable the logging of the asset pipeline messages, place the following in your `config/application.rb` file:

     config.quiet_assets = false